Switch language

 Most striking in this case was how readily the judge sentenced the person for the more serious charge of theft with a weapon, despite their own hesitation.
 We learn that the defendant is not alleged to have used or shown a weapon but is convicted of the higher charge because police found a multitool knife in his backpack when searching him upon arrest.
 In cases like this, we have observed that judges assess whether the person could have reached the weapon.
 They seem to understand any possibility that this may have happened, however unlikely or impractical, as enough to justify a harsher sentence for theft with a weapon.
 As in this case, courts exercise their discretion to impose the weapon enhancement in ways that surely stretch what the law intends.

 Here, in our view, the sentencing enhancement is a tool by which the court can arrive at the harsh sentence they wish to impose because of their negative assessment of the person’s substance use.
-While drug use during an offense may be a mitigating sentencing factor (because of reduced culpability as a result of this changed mental state), patterns of drug-influenced offenses (as understood by the court) leads courts to assume the person will not stop using drugs and therefore will keep offending.
+While drug use during an offense may be a mitigating sentencing factor (because of reduced culpability as a result of this changed mental state), patterns of offenses driven by drug dependence or other problems related to drug use (as understood by the court) leads courts to assume the person will not stop using drugs and therefore will keep offending.
 That’s a lot of assumptions–and never does the court consider systemic factors that may contribute to the person’s repeated criminalization, including their precarious migration status.

 Report